 So yesterday, we drove across to Oxfordshire.
 I have to confess that, as we struggled to find a parking space in the muddy field designated the car park, I was getting a little bit worried about how many people six acres could comfortably accommodate without everyone constantly getting in everyone else's way.
 After all, it was the last day of the exhibition, and one of very few rain-free days in the past month.
 Of course it was going to be busy.
 But once we were past the initial queue for tickets, everyone spread out and it didn't feel anywhere near as crowded as I'd feared.

 From huge and imposing installations to smaller, more playful pieces, there was a little bit of everything here, and most of it very much suited to my tastes.
+The charming neighbourhood church also housed a small number of sculptures.

 The garden at Asthall Manor is classic Cotswold cottage.
 I loved the juxtaposition of soft-edged foliage with the hard edges of the stone sculptures: the garden was improved by the exhibition, and the pieces certainly worked well in the context of the landscape.
 Whoever set it up had thought long and hard about lines of sight, with a surprise around every corner.
 If I had a few thousand pounds spare to spend on art, I'd certainly consider splashing out on a piece or two for my own garden.